SildCave/kobo-to-anki/README.md

  - Patience

 ### How to install
- - Download the app through github release page
+ - Download the app through github releases page

 ### How to use
 - **IMPORTANT**: If the app freezes or becomes unresponsive, simply restart it.